Close Menu

 Likewise, we will not charge you an attorney fee unless we win your case.
 If we do not win your case, then you will not pay an attorney fee.
 However, there are costs in every case that the client does pay.
 Typically, these costs are minimal.
 It is usually the cost of paying for a copy of the medical records from your doctor.

 Unfortunately, many doctors are now using large companies to copy medical records.
 Those companies charge large fees.
 We try to keep costs low for you.
 But, you can help us by getting your own records in person.
-If the doctor uses a copy company, then it can cost a lot of money to get your records.
+If the doctor uses a copy company, then it can cost a lot of money to get your medical records.

 HOW OUR LAW FIRM HELPS YOU WIN SSD BENEFITS